[ Consensus Pharmacophore | Pairwise APF Score | APF Ligand Based Screen | 3D QSAR ]

 Step 1: Chemical Superposition

 - The APF 3D QSAR method relies on a set of superimposed chemicals.
 You can superimpose chemicals using the tools here.
 The 3D chemicals in the ICM workspace then need to be extracted to a chemical spreadsheet as described here.
 Both the chemicals used for training and the chemicals that you wish to predict need to be superimposed.
+It is usually recommended to Convert the IC50 to pIC50 (-LogIC50)

 Step 2: Learning